denzelrenner/LIFE4136-Group1-Rotation2/README.md

 4.Input nucleotide sequence from g10577 tetraploid into the query sequence field and submit the job.
 From the resulting output take the longest open reading frame which is the full length protein (ORF1).

 ## Homolog identification
+In order to find homologs for g42614 and g10577 in the model species Arabidopsis thaliana we followed the steps below:

+1.Follow the link to the TAIR website

+2.Navigate to the `BLAST program` field, and select `BLASTP: AA query, AA db` from the drop down menu

+3.Input the protein sequence for
+We also wanted

-In order to find homologs blastp search on the tair database and on the ncbi
+in blastp search on the tair database and on the ncbi

 ## Domain identification